Samsung Galaxy Watch 7 vs Samsung Galaxy Watch 8 Classic

 Which one is better?

-The Samsung Galaxy Watch 8 Classic is the better buy for most people - its 3,000-nit display crushes the Galaxy Watch 7's 2,000-nit brightness.
-That said, grab the Galaxy Watch 7 if you want a similar-weight watch at 1.19oz versus the 8 Classic's similar-weight 2.24oz.
+The Samsung Galaxy Watch 8 Classic is the better buy for most people - its impressive battery life of up to 49 hours and crushes the Galaxy Watch 7's single-day performance.
+That said, grab the Galaxy Watch 7 if you want advanced processing power and advanced health metrics, as it's the lighter option at 1.19 oz.

 Who should buy each?

-Choose the Samsung Galaxy Watch 8 Classic if: you want a stunning 3,000-nit display, longer battery life of up to 49 hours, or the classic rotating bezel for easy navigation.
+Choose the Samsung Galaxy Watch 8 Classic if: you want a longer battery life of up to 49 hours, value a physical rotating bezel for easy navigation, or prefer a more premium stainless steel build.

 Conclusion